stgary/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+      The Context API is a component structure provided by the React framework, which enables us to share specific forms of data across all levels of the application.
+It's aimed at solving the problem of prop drilling.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+        Actions: The only way to change the state is to emit an action, an object describing what happened.
+        Reducers: Reducers are just pure functions that take the previous state and an action, and return the next state.
+        Store: The global state of your application is stored in an object tree within a single store.

+        its called the single source of truth because everything is in one place.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+        Your application state is global, and your component state is local.
+If you have shared data in multiple components that are spread out then you would want to use application state.
+If you only need the state in one component then use component state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+        Redux Thunk is a middleware that lets you call action creators that return a function instead of an action object.
+That function receives the store's dispatch method, which is then used to dispatch regular synchronous actions inside the body of the function once the asynchronous operations have completed

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+        Context API because it is simple and makes more sense with the small projects we do at lambda.

 ## Project Set Up